chklauser/symexec/README.md

 The rest of the program will be executed once for `cond == true` and once for `cond == false`.

 ### Primitives
 The author of the monad can introduce additional primitives that can bypass the monadic abstraction.
-It would, for instance, make sense not to expose the exact representation of the monad's state to the user and instead only provide primitives for the individula components.
+It would, for instance, make sense not to expose the exact representation of the monad's state to the user and instead only provide primitives for the individual components.

     store_var "x" 15
     y <- load_var "y"